Patient and Visitor Screening Policy

 Visitor Policy for Hoag Health Center and Hoag Urgent Care Facilities

 Hoag is currently enforcing a Limited Visitor Policy at Hoag Health Center and Hoag Urgent Care facilities.
 There are only a few exceptions:

 - Minors – Minors will be permitted to have two support persons present.
 No other children are allowed to enter unless they are also patients.

 Please note that patients who arrive with their children who are not patients will be asked to reschedule their appointment for another time when child care arrangements can be made.

 Our care teams will help determine the need for a patient to have a support person based on the above outlined criteria.

 Any visitor who meets one of these criteria will be screened at the hospital entrance.
-Visitors who are ill with symptoms such as a fever, cough, shortness of breath, sore throat, body aches or chills will not be permitted to visit patients.
+Visitors who are ill with the following symptoms will not be permitted to visit patients.
 Exceptions will be made only for extreme circumstances (i.e. End of Life, Laboring Spouse).